'Breathing New Life Into Computers!'

 Frustrating?
 Absolutely!
 Hopeless?
 Not unless you decide not to become a more responsible and informed user of technology.

-How can PCCMI help?
+How can PCCM help?
 What you don't know poses a risk.
-If you are concerned about how much at risk your systems are, PCCMI will assess your operation and find ways of mitigating these risks.
+If you are concerned about how much at risk your systems are, PCCM will assess your operation and find ways of mitigating these risks.
 Please call us to set-up a free initial consultation to discuss your personal or business concerns at 585-586-3560.
 Remember that knowledge is power.
 However, taking action is what leads to peace of mind.

 Be Aware of 'Scareware'